We bring new knowledge

 Post-capture survival

-We utilize pathology, radiology, and histology for a comprehensive understanding of health and post-capture survival rates
+We integrate pathology, radiology, and histology to deliver a holistic view of health and fishery-induced trauma.

 From rarity to reality